 A Guide to the Washington, DC Bus Routes, Schedules, and Fares

 Metrobus will take you almost anywhere you want to go in the city.
+It is run by WMATA – the same people who run Metrorail.
 Schedules are pretty reliable and you can follow the routes using the Smartrip app or calling the real-time arrival phone number posted at the bus stop.
 Metrobus schedules are also posted at most bus stops but can sometimes be outdated.
 I’d recommend taking a look at schedules before you leave or the night before your trip to avoid waiting at bus stops too long.
 Buses can run anywhere from every 5-15 minutes on popular routes to only every 30-60 minutes on less popular routes or on weekends.

 Metrobus runs daily, with different schedules for weekdays, Saturdays, and Sundays.
 13 select routes run 24/7 across the city and can be found on the 24/7 DC Bus Service page.